 When there is no real meaning behind an explosion, it won’t end up meaning much at all.
 Even so, sometimes the physical damage that is done hardly matters, as the means of an attack can magnify its impact well beyond reality.
-Through misdirection and confusion, an attack can still accomplish its intended ends and live on long past when its fires have died.
+And through misdirection and confusion, an attack can still accomplish its intended ends and live on long past its fires.

 However 1993 was not 2001, and the intentions of each attack were on opposite ends of the terrorist spectrum.
 Because of the raw destructive force of a fifteen-hundred pound bomb, had it been placed almost anywhere else in New York City except surrounded by many tons of insulating concrete, Yousef would’ve managed to kill at least a few dozen people and leave a blast site much more visible to the media’s cameras.